Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/smart-feeds.markdown

 *You don’t have to read everything!*

 You can use the Unread smart feed to quickly clear out all old unread articles.
-Choose **Article → Mark All as Read** if you’re ever feeling stressed about ‘catching up’ on your reading.
+Choose **Article** → **Mark All as Read** (⌘K) if you’re ever feeling stressed about “catching up” on your reading.

 Starred